Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Target ROI Formula: Define the benchmark as:

 Estimated Savings = (Projected Deflection × Human Agent Cost) - Estimated Credit Cost.

-Why C. the average session time per agent is correct:

-Average session time is a practical usage and adoption indicator.
-It helps the CFO understand how much users are engaging with the agent and whether the agent is reducing effort efficiently or creating long, costly interactions.

-Why D. the agent orchestration method is correct:

-The orchestration method affects how the agent handles requests, invokes tools, uses knowledge sources, and consumes resources.
-Since this can influence both operational efficiency and cost, it is important for ROI analysis.

-Why the other options are not the best fit:

 ### QUESTION 2